-Employees involved in the investment process shall refrain from personal business activity that could conflict with the proper execution and management of the investment program, or that could impair their ability to make impartial decisions.
-Employees shall disclose any material interests in financial institutions with which they conduct business.
-They shall further disclose any personal financial/investment positions that could be related to the performance of the investment portfolio.
-Employees shall refrain from undertaking personal investment transactions with the same individual with whom business is conducted on behalf of the Authority.
+Employees involved in the investment process shall train on personal business activity that could conflict with the proper execution and manation of the investment program, or that could impair their ability to make impartial decision.
+Employees shall disclose any material interests in financial institute with which they duct business.
+They shall further disclose any personal financial investment positions to could be related to the performance of the investment portfol or Employees shall efrain from undertaking personal investment transactions with the same and all with whom business is conducted on behalf of the athority.

-INTERNAL CONTROLS
+INTERNAL CORROLS

-The CFO is responsible for establishing and maintaining an internal control structure designed to ensure that the assets of the Authority are protected from loss, theft or misuse.
-The internal control structure shall be designed to provide reasonable assurance that these objectives are met, to the extent possible with staff resources.
+The CFO is response for cablishing and aintaining an internal control structure designed to ensure that the process of the internal control structure half be designed to provide reasonable assurance that these objectives are met, the externossible with staff resources.

-- Prevention of collusion - Separation of transaction authority from accounting and recordkeeping - Custodial safekeeping using a delivery versus payment basis - Avoidance of physical delivery securities - Clear delegation of authority to subordinate staff members - Written confirmation of transactions for investments and wire transfers - Development of a wire transfer agreement with the lead bank and third-party custodian.
+- ention of collus - Separation of transaction authority from accounting and recordkeeping - Custod safekeeping using a delivery versus payment basis - Avoidance physical delivery securities - Clear delegate authority to subordinate staff members - Written confirmation of transactions for investments and wire transfers - Development of a wire transfer agreement with the lead bank and third-party custodian.